ijakab/adonis-advanced-serializer/README.md

 instance.toJSON(user.id) //No mode name, serializes on default mode. arguments can be whatever
 ```

+## Getters, setters, computed and dates

+It is not documented well, but adonis these are actually bound to lucid instances, not serializers.
+Inside your serializer, you can call `modelInstance.toObject()` to get those.

 ## Serializer classes

 Methods you can override on classes are: